 - The average engagement rate for Facebook video posts is 6.01%.

 - 150 million people are using Facebook Stories.

 - Facebook Live broadcast watch times quadrupled in one year.

 - 95.1% of people consume content faster going to Facebook on their smartphones than when using their desktop.

-- The best ad title on Facebook should consist of four words, while 15 words go for a link description.
+- The best ad title on Facebook should consist of five words, while 13 words go for a link description.